 Court order requiring Mount Olive Correctional Complex, Division of Corrections to normalize the treatment of inmates who have mental illness and to afford them rights created by State and Federal Law.

 In Olmstead v.
 L.C, and E.W., the Supreme Court decided that individuals with disabilities must be offered services in the most integrated setting.

 The Work Incentives Improvement Act (Ticket to Work) becomes law, allowing those who require health care benefits to work.

-Benjamin H. vs. Ohl The court found that Medicaid beneficiaries were waiting too long for home and community based services, and ordered WVDHHR to provide timely services to individuals with DD who were waiting for services.
+In Benjamin H. vs. Ohl, the court found that Medicaid beneficiaries were waiting too long for home and community based services, and ordered WVDHHR to provide timely services to individuals with DD who were waiting for services.